violapterinblog/violapterinblog.github.io/_posts/membrances/2020-08-03-github-page-logbook-2-digressing.md

 perhaps until I had a good grasp of the theory of computation.
 Such design and coding will certainly take a long time.
 Therefore, after a great deal of contemplation detailed above, I decided firmly to myself that I should really stick to Kramdown-with-Mathjax for now.
+Enough with these nonsense;
-Enough with dreaming; concentrate on writing, and focus on the content!
+concentrate on writing, and focus on the content!

-Aug 12: Test CSS-span-fractions, okay.
+*Aug 12*: Test CSS-span-fractions, okay.
 Suddenly discover CSS grids.
+Came up with the artificial square brackets made of `span`.

     .v, .v-b, .v-l, .v-r, .v-l-r {
         display: inline-block;